jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 [5.6](#5.6) Implement authentication systems (OSG-9 Chpt 14)
 - 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)
-    - OAuth 2.0 authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf
+    - OAuth 2.0 authorization framework enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf; OAuth provides the ability to access resources from another service
     - OAuth is an open framework used for authentication and authorization protocols
+    - OAuth is the most widely used open standard for authorization and delgation of rights for cloud services
-    - The most common protocol built on OAuth is OpenID Connect (OIDC)
+    - The most common protocol built on OAuth is OpenID Connect (OIDC); OpenID is used for authentication
-    - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0
+    - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0;
     - Conversely, if you sign into a new mobile game using a social media account (instead of creating a user account just for the game), that process might use OIDC
     - **OpenID Connect (OIDC)**: an authentication layer using the OAuth 2.0 authorization framework, maintained by the OpenID Foundation, providing both authentication and authorization
-    - OIDC uses JSON (JavaScript Object Notation) Web Tokens (JWT) -- AKA ID token
+        - OIDC is a RESTful, JSON (JavaScript Object Notation)-based auth protocol that, when pared with OAuth can provide identity verification and basic profile info; uses JSON  Web Tokens (JWT) -- AKA ID token
     - OAuth and OIDC are used with many web-based applications to share information without sharing credentials
         - OAuth provides authorization
         - OIDC uses the OAuth framework for authorization and builds on the OpenID technologies for authentication